Hartecode/thinkful-git-ws/README.md

 # thinkful-git-ws
-For Thinkful New Jersey's Git &amp; GitHub Workshop
+For Thinkful Sean's Git &amp; GitHub Workshop

 Git is a version-control system that tracks changes made to files and allows for easier collaboration among multiple people hello world